rylev/Rust-8/README.md

 You can find more information on the [CHIP-8 wikipedia page](https://en.wikipedia.org/wiki/CHIP-8) or on the [CHIP-8 website](http://chip8.com).

+## Running it

+You can find lots of game ROMs online.
+The best source of games I've found is the CHIP-8 website listed above.

+Once you have a game ROM you can run it with:

+`cargo run -- $GAME`

 ## Why a CHIP-8 implementation?

 I was inspired by Jake Taylor's live streaming project of building an [N64